The Wellness Revolution Hall of Fame

 Ironically, his goal is to advance stem cell research to the point where artificial hearts, and all types of open-heart surgery, become medically obsolete.

 Russ and I ride the mountain bike trails around Utah and ride together several times a week.
 Russ has taught me how to appreciate my heart and lungs like a finely tuned race car, and how to modify my breathing and physical activity for optimum performance.
 When I am working too hard and complain I can't ride that day, Russ drags me from my office telling me "you are no good to others unless you can take care of yourself first....
-Rest your body, rest your mind, rest your ego."
+Rest your body, rest your mind, rest your ego."On many of our rides, Russ is distraught with concern for some of his patients, and he stops frequently to take their calls.
+He often laments how most of his patients, almost by definition of being a heart patient, have not taken care of their bodies enough to prepare them for what is about to be the most grueling marathon of their life—open-heart surgery.

 His greatest regret is that many patients whose life is saved through surgery soon return to the overeating, smoking, drinking, or whatever bad antiwellness behavior caused them to have to meet Russ in the first place.
 As Russ often says, "there has to be a better way."